Graveyard

 Who is buying the survivors

-NVIDIA topping the list is not a coincidence; it is the consolidation thesis showing up in primary data.
-The company that sells the picks and shovels is also buying the businesses that make its hardware run better — inference optimizers, model-tuning shops, the layer between the model and the chip.
-The rest of the active buyers are either infrastructure platforms assembling a stack (Databricks, Google) or incumbents bolting AI onto an existing suite (Thomson Reuters in legal, Uniphore in customer experience).
-Almost none of the acquirers are themselves AI-native startups.
-The money flowing into these deals is coming from the layers of the market that already had revenue.
+NVIDIA and OpenAI sharing the top spot is not a coincidence; it is the consolidation thesis showing up in primary data.
+NVIDIA — which sells the picks and shovels — buys the businesses that make its hardware run better: inference optimizers, model-tuning shops, the layer between the model and the chip.
+OpenAI, Cursor's Anysphere, and Meta are the other engine of 2024–26 dealmaking: the "reverse acquihire," in which an AI lab hires a startup's founders and licenses its technology while the standalone product is wound down.
+The remaining buyers are infrastructure platforms assembling a stack (Databricks, Snowflake, Amazon) or incumbents bolting AI onto an existing suite (Salesforce, which bought Qualified, Fin, and Airkit for its Agentforce push; Thomson Reuters in legal; Uniphore in customer experience).
+The money flowing into these deals comes from the layers of the market that already had revenue — or the best-funded labs.

 The deadliest categories